KOF: Maximum Impact 2: Reception

 The game was nominated to the "PSXE's 2006 Game of the Year Awards" in the category Best Fighting Game, but it lost to Tekken 5: Dark Resurrection.
 Greg Kasavin from GameSpot ranked the game as good, giving it a score of 7.3 over 10.
 He commented while the game was highly improved from its prequel, it had many issues.
 Use of 3D graphics, although being praised too for being "good in most cases", did not make changes to fights in comparison to 2D games from the series.
 However, he praised the variability of playable characters with different moves as well as their alternative costumes.
 1Up.com reviewer Richard Li rated the game as B+.
 He also praised the use of alternative costumes, commenting they "make even the most seasoned fan chuckle."
 He praised the mechanics from fights by saying they are much better from the first Maximum Impact, allowing the players to use new tactics to defeat his/her opponent.
+In retrospect, Retronauts does not consider Maximum Impact 2 a video game but the amount of alternative outfits created for all the characters appeals to gamers wanting more fanservice from SNK's characters.

 The game sold 56,431 units in Japan.

+Anime

+The tie-in animated series, The King of Fighters: Another Day, was released in 2005-06.
+The four-episode series was produced and animated by Production I.G, and revolves around the plot of KOF: Maximum Impact, along with some touches of the current storyline about Ash Crimson, who joined the MI gang in the arcade game, The King of Fighters: Maximum Impact Regulation A. The ONA series was included with the Japanese release of Maximum Impact 2.

+Cast

+Production

+Another Day was announced at Tokyo Games 2005.
+It was directed by Masaki Tachibana. aired in Japan through the internet on ShowTime and GyaO while it aired on TV via Animax and Kids Station.
+The ending theme is "Regret" by Dakota Star.